DS-39: Design

 The DS-39 was a tripod-mounted gun using the same flapper locking action and gas piston used on the DP and DT machine guns, but the pan magazine was replaced by a belt feed and it featured a heavy finned barrel to improve air-cooling.
+Upon firing, the locking flaps are pushed outwards by the firing pin, which in turn is pushed forward by the bolt carrier.
 It also had an adjustable gas regulator and could be fitted with a spring-loaded buffer that doubled the rate of fire.

 The gun had two spade grips with a trigger for each index finger, but the DS could only be fired after a thumb latch on the left grip was pushed (and the barrel was firmly locked in place).
-The right grip housed a brush and oil reservoir for field maintenance.
-The gun was fed with 50-round metallic belts (Note: The Soviets used metallic belts that could be linked together for longer periods of sustained fire.) or 250-round canvas belts used by the Maxim gun.
+The right grip housed a brush and oil reservoir.
+The gun was fed with 250-round non-disintegrating metallic belts, or canvas belts used by the Maxim gun.

 The Degtyaryov was a relatively simple design, capable of being disassembled without tools (though George M. Chinn stated that it wasn't as easy in comparison to other contemporary designs), but it also had little to no interchangeable parts, and the finely machined exterior made it too difficult for mass production.

-Under field conditions the DS proved to be unreliable: the feeding system had a tendency of tearing the cartridge cases, the gun jammed under dusty conditions and froze up in cold weather.
+Under field conditions the DS-39 proved to be unreliable: the feeding system had a tendency of tearing the cartridge cases, forcing the Soviets to use steel-cased ammunition instead of brass, and loading the gun with heavy bullets resulted in bullets getting split, the gun jammed under dusty conditions and froze up in cold weather.
 In the anti-aircraft role, the tripod mount was unstable at maximum elevation and raising the fire rate only exacerbated the problems.

-According to Ian V. Hogg, the gun was so problematic that its defects could only be ironed out with a complete redesign, which was one of the reasons why the Soviets resumed production of the PM M1910/30 after the German invasion.
-According to Chinn, the failure of the DS was mostly due to problems of producing it in a large scale rather than the gun performance itself.
+According to Ian V. Hogg, the gun was so problematic that its defects could only be ironed out with a complete redesign, which was one of the reasons why the Soviets resumed production of the PM M1910/30 during the German invasion.
+According to Chinn, the failure of the DS-39 was mostly due to problems of producing it in a large scale rather than the gun performance itself.

 Operational history

 Prior to German invasion in 1941, the Soviets relied on large numbers of the PM M1910/30 and despite misgivings, the DS-39 as their medium machine guns.
 After the invasion, the Soviets quickly resumed production of the Maxim and began searching for a replacement.
 In the spring of 1943, they chose a design by Pyotr Goryunov, the SG-43 as a replacement for the M1910/30 and the DS.
-A total of 10,315 guns were produced between June 1940 and summer 1941 at the Tula Arsenal.
-While the M1910/30 remained in use with front-line troops, the remaining DS-39s were mostly issued to second-line troops.
+An improved version known as the DS-42 was tested in 1942, but ultimately the Goryunov was deemed as more rugged, simpler and cheaper to manufacture, while having a similar performance to Degtyaryov's design.